bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/music.md

 Some uploads can be found on YouTube.

-The website itself and some of the passwords were found through [spectrograms](spectrograms), a technique used to visualize music.
+The website itself and some of the passwords were found through [spectrograms](spectrograms), a technique used to visualise music.
 Secret messages can be embedded here.

 ***

-## By album
+## Songs by album

 ### amo